Biden said the G-7 would counter Chinese influence. This year, he'll try again

 There are also questions about how much money Congress will be willing to devote to the rebranded partnership.

-But Jake Sullivan, Biden's national security adviser, said the government funding may be relatively modest.
+But Sullivan, Biden's national security adviser, said the government funding may be relatively modest.

 "What we're really trying to stimulate is a long-term economic relationship rooted in private sector investment — not in massive cash transfers from the American Treasury to these countries," Sullivan said at a conference held by the Center for a New American Security.